 Consider the current utilization rates of benefits

-While culture-related perks like ping pong tables, nap rooms and laundry services were quickly embraced by start-ups, marketing firms and tech companies years ago, Forbes reports that increasingly, employers like Mondo, a staffing firm for tech and the digital marketing industries, have started to invest more in voluntary benefits that address employees lives outside of work, rather than those that only impact their workday.
-Once Mondo found that employees placed far less value on the “trendy perks” and freebies it offered, compared to programs like flex time and student loan assistance programs, the company approached its voluntary benefits budget differently.
+While culture-related perks like ping pong tables and laundry services were embraced by start-ups, marketing firms, and tech companies years ago, Forbes reports that, employers are shifting toward voluntary benefits that address employees lives outside of work, rather than those that only affect their workday.
+For example, one staffing firm found that employees placed far less value on the “trendy perks” and freebies it offered compared to programs like flex time and student loan assistance programs, so the company approached its voluntary benefits budget differently.

 Analyze the utilization rates of other voluntary benefits your company already offers staff to identify where you may find room in your budget for a benefit like student loan refinance programs.
-If your budget includes have a specific figure earmarked for tuition reimbursement that’s not being fully utilized, for example, that may be an opportunity to restructure your budget for benefits your employees will use.
+For example, if your budget includes a specific figure earmarked for tuition reimbursement that’s not being fully utilized, it may be an opportunity to restructure your budget for benefits your employees will use.

 Ask employees what benefits truly matter to them

 Research by LIMRA indicates that while 70% of employers surveyed believed their current offering satisfied their employees, just 53% of the employees agreed.
 Just 18% of employers surveyed had a process for continuously asking employees which benefits they valued; only 34% of the employers asked at all.

 Invite your employees to the benefits selection process by providing them with a list of all the potential voluntary benefits you could include in your budget.
 Ask them to rank the benefits they perceive as most meaningful, which ones they feel indifferent towards, and whether they’d be willing to give up other benefits you currently offer (such as a gym reimbursement or catered lunches) if it meant access to other benefits, like a student loan repayment program.

 Prioritize benefits that align with your desired workforce